-- (a) The Exchange, in conjunction with the Clearing House, will determine the Settlement Price for Contracts.
-For each Contract, the Exchange shall publish a daily settlement price and information regarding volume, open interest and opening and closing ranges. - (b) Unless specified in the terms of a Contract, the settlement price for all Exchange Futures Contracts based on Digital Assets will be determined as follows: - Based on the volume weighted average price of executed trades for the contract during the last ten (10) minutes of trading on each trading day, where the closing period will be broken down into two (2) distinct five (5) minute periods for which the volume weighted average price will be calculated and the average of the two (2) value weighted average prices will be the settlement price; - (2) If no trades occur during the last ten (10) minutes of trading, the last trade in the Exchange's spot market during the same period for the relevant underlying Digital Asset will be used and adjusted by the difference between the previous day spot closing price and the previous day futures closing price; or - (3) If no trade has occurred in the Exchange's spot market during this period or in the event that the Exchange concludes that the settlement price determined in accordance with the foregoing does not fairly represent the market value of the period, the Exchange may determine an alternative settlement price.
-Such determination may be based upon, among other things, a third party or combination of third party index or reference prices. - (c) Notwithstanding the foregoing, the Clearing House may modify Settlement Prices in its discretion in accordance with Clearing House Rules.
+- (a) The Exchange, in conjunction with the Clearinghouse, will determine the Settlement Price for Contracts.
+For each Contract, the Exchange shall publish a daily settlement price and information regarding volume, open interest and opening and closing ranges. - (b) Daily Settlement Price.
+Unless specified in the terms of a Contract, the daily settlement price for all Exchange Futures Contracts based on a Digital Asset will be determined by one of the following calculations, specified in each Contract's specifications: - (1) Wide window. - (A) Based on the volume weighted average price of executed trades for the Contract during the last 10 minutes of trading on each trading day, where the closing period will be broken down into two distinct five-minute periods for which the volume weighted average price will be calculated and the average of the two value weighted average prices will be the daily settlement price;

+- (B) If no trades occur in the Contract during the last 10 minutes of trading, the last trade in the Exchange's spot market during the same period for the relevant underlying Digital Asset will be used and adjusted by the difference between the previous day spot closing price and the previous day futures closing price; or - (C) If no trade has occurred in the Exchange's spot market during this period or in the event that the Exchange concludes that the settlement price determined in accordance with the foregoing does not fairly represent the market value of the period, the Exchange may determine an alternative settlement price.
+Such determination may be based upon, among other things, a third party or combination of third party index or reference prices.